• Search Keywords

 • Screen Australia does not require a share of copyright in productions that it funds under a grant.

-Aboriginal and Torres Strait Islander practitioners can apply for online funding through the First Nations Department’s Documentary Production or TV Drama Production programs.
-The Indigenous Department also offers dedicated initiatives in this area from time to time.
+Australian Aboriginal and Torres Strait Islander practitioners can apply for online production funding through the First Nations Department’s Documentary Production or TV Drama Production programs.